friendly-bits/geoip-shell/Documentation/INSTALLATION.md

 You will see this question if installing the suite in whitelist mode and you chose `n` in the previous question.
 The reason why under these conditions this question is asked is explained above, in short - to avoid blocking your LAN from accessing your machine.

 If you are absolutely sure that you will not need to access the machine from the LAN then you can type in 's' to skip.
-Otherwise I recommend to add LAN subnets to the whitelist.
+Otherwise I recommend to add LAN ip's or subnets to the whitelist.

 The autodetection code should, in most cases, detect correct LAN subnets.
 However, it is up to you to verify that it's done its job correctly.